Russell Jones: Banking on technology

 After doing a bachelor of science in information processing with an honours in computer science at South Africa’s Rhodes University, Jones won a scholarship which saw him working in the paper industry with Sappi.

-Jones would be with Sappi – originally South African Pulp and Paper Industries – for 15 years in a range of roles around
+Jones would be with Sappi – originally South African Pulp and Paper Industries – for 15 years in a range of roles around the world.

 It was a time of huge change for Sappi which was on something of an acquisition binge, and Jones got to experience much of it up front and personal.